quinngroup/parkinsons_multimodal/README.md

 # Multimodal Parkinson's

+# TODO

+There's a few #Todo's in the code, need to take a look at them

+Change normalizing all the input data to normalizing data when batching.
+This seemed to create issues with the loss function though when removing the initial normalization

+Make network deeper

+Train/Save/Tweak VAE (need to find time slot when hardware is available)

+Verify quality of latent vectors by clustering into healthy and PD patients

+Incorporate more modalities and ensure data_init and data_info can track multiple images per entry

 All commands should be run from the root github directory.
 Run `python src/main.py --help` for more information about arguments.

 # Data Download